UnearthedArcana/B_Spells/README.md

 **Camouflage** (New)
 (Illusion)

 Level: 1
 Sphere: Elemental Earth
 Range: Personal
 Duration: Instant: 2 turns
 Casting Time: 0
 Saving Throw: None

 This spell changes the coloration of the caster to match the surrounding environment, making <PRO_HIMHER> very difficult to see.

-When this spell is cast, the caster gains a +50% bonus to hide, and <PRO_HESHE> naturally blends in to the surrounding environment once per round, allowing <PRO_HIMHER> to hide as a thief or ranger for the duration.
+When this spell is cast, the caster gains a +50% bonus to hide and move silently, and <PRO_HESHE> naturally blends in to the surrounding environment, allowing <PRO_HIMHER> to hide as a thief or ranger for the duration.

-This bonus increases by +5% per level, to a maximum of +95% at 10th level.
+This bonus increases by +5% at 2nd level, and +5% per 2 levels after that, to a maximum of +75% at 10th level.

 ***Notes***:
-**1st level cantrips**: Converted to a second level spell, with 5 turn duration, and a +20% bonus to stealth (max 95%)
+**1st level cantrips**: Converted to a second level spell, with 5 turn duration, and a +20% bonus to stealth (max 95% at 10th level)

 **Frost Fingers** (New)
 (Invocation)